 All of your efforts to comply with the Act will be in vain if you’re not making use of Event Database Software that’s also POPI Act compliant.
 This software needs to allow for the secure storage and handling of guest information.
 This is required from the moment you access your database to the day that you wrap up all event proceedings and start planning for your next event.

 Event compliance entails a multitude of considerations.
-Put your mind at ease and download our Event Compliance Checklist to make sure your events remain on the right side of the law.
+Put your mind at ease and contact us today to make sure your events remain on the right side of the law.